 Prior to joining Cleveland Clinic in 2001, he was an associate in the Department of Obstetrics and Gynecology at Duke University Medical Center in Durham, North Carolina.
 He is a fellow of the American College of Obstetrics and Gynecology and a diplomate of the American Board of Obstetrics and Gynecology.

 Dr. Barber's specialty interests include pelvic organ prolapse, urinary incontinence, fecal incontinence, vesicovaginal, rectovaginal fistulas and management of pelvic mesh complications

 Dr. Barber received his medical degree from Thomas Jefferson Medical College in Philadelphia, Pennsylvania, where he graduated summa cum laude.
 He then went on to Duke University, where he earned a Master of Health Sciences degree in Clinical Research and completed a residency in obstetrics and gynecology, as well as a fellowship in urogynecology and pelvic reconstructive surgery.
 He is licensed to practice medicine in Ohio and North Carolina.
-He has been listed on the Top Doctor's list in 2010 and 2011
+He has been listed on the Top Doctor's list from 2010-2014

 Urogynecology and Pelvic Reconstructive Surgery, Pelvic Organ Prolapse, Urinary Incontinence, Fecal Incontinence, Vesicovaginal and rectovaginal fistulas, pelvic reconstructive surgery, vaginal mesh complications